jcfausto/python-csvtojson/README.md

 python-csvtojson
 ================

-Given a CSV file, it converts each row into a row with json format and outputs to a .json file.
+Given a CSV file, it converts each row into a json formated row and outputs each row intto an output file.